Home » Water Softening » Water Softener Guides » Potassium Chloride Water Softener Salt Benefits (vs Sodium Salt)

 Is It as Effective as Using Sodium Chloride Salt?

-There have been studies to back up claims that potassium chloride is just as effective as sodium chloride when it comes to water softening.
+There are some studies that support the claims that potassium chloride is just as effective as sodium chloride in water softening.

 So, why isn’t everyone using potassium chloride for their water softeners?
-Well, as it turns out, salt-based softeners are a lot more affordable.
+Well, as mentioned, salt-based softeners are a lot more affordable.
 Potassium softeners are usually double the price of salt-based ones.
 By the looks of things, potassium solution prices will keep climbing with no end in sight.

-Also, while potassium salts are effective at removing minerals, consumers often complain about a metallic or bitter taste in the water.
-This is more likely to happen if you have to use high amounts of salts to purify the water.
+Also, while potassium chloride is effective at removing minerals, consumers often complain about a metallic or bitter taste in the water once they start using it.
+This is more likely to occur if you have to use high volumes of potassium chloride to purify your water.

 In Closing